The Lord Speaks to Samuel

 You could also play various pre-recorded sounds if you have a smartphone or computer.
 Search for a free app or “everyday sound effects” online or download other sound effects to your laptop.

-• Review basic bible facts (66 Books; Two Testaments- Old with 39 books and New with 27 books; etc.)
+• Review basic bible facts (66 Books; 2 Testaments- Old with 39 books and New with 27 books; etc.)

-• Review the books of the Old Testament.
+• Review the names of the books of the Old Testament.

-• Object Lesson: Bring a food item or candy bar to class and place it in front of the children.
+• Object Lesson: Bring a food item or candy bar to the gathering and place it in front of the children.
 Lay your bible beside it.
 Talk about how simply looking at the candy bar is not enough.
 It is not until we take it and eat it that we can enjoy it.
 The Bible is the same.
 Just carrying it around or looking at it is not enough.
 It is not until we read it that we can receive the benefits.
 Read a few Scriptures you have chosen beforehand.
-After you have discussed this with the children then let them enjoy the candy bar.
+After discussing this with the children, let them enjoy the candy bar.

 • Other scriptures for discussion: Psalm 119:105; John 17:17; Colossians 3:16; 2 Timothy 2:15; Hebrews 4:12; James 1:22.